 The IAAP is the global organisation, founded in 1955, for over 3,000 Jungian Analysts.
 I have been a member since 2010, lectured at its 20th triennial International Congress in Kyoto in 2016, and again at its 21st in Vienna in 2019.

 I joined AGAP upon graduating as it is closely connected with both institutions where I trained in Zürich.
 It is a founding member of the IAAP, currently has over 500 members from 14 countries, and organises its own conferences and events.

-I have been a Graduate Analyst and a regular presenter at ISAPZURICH, and served on its Program Committee for two years.
-My lecture Letting Go of Success, delivered at its 2014 Jungian Odyssey, was published by Spring Journal Books in 2015.
+I am a Training Analyst and a regular presenter at ISAPZURICH, and serve on its Program Committee (Directorship pending).
+My Letting Go of Success lecture delivered at its 2014 Jungian Odyssey, was published by Spring Journal Books in 2015.

 I am proud to be an active member of this illustrious institution, which was established by C.G.
 Jung himself in 1916, because I feel it is the heart and soul of classical Jungian psychology.
 I am also employed there about 4 hours weekly as a librarian.